-In a discussion, participants or Teams can have different roles that determine what rights they have to perform certain actions.
-This article outlines what each role allows participants to do, as well as how to adjust roles in a discussion.
+In a discussion, users or teams can have different roles that determine what permissions they have to perform certain actions.
+This article will outline what each role allows users to do, as well as how to adjust users' roles in a discussion.

-There are five roles a user or Team can have in a discussion: Owner, Admin, Editor, Writer, or Viewer.
+There are six roles a user or team can have in a discussion: Owner, Admin, Editor, Writer, Suggester, or Viewer.

-As permissions increase, roles have all the rights of the roles previous to them as well as gaining new rights (for example Admins have all the rights of Editors; Editors have all the rights of Writers, and so on).
+As the level of role increases, all permissions of previous roles are retained, as well as new permissions granted.
+For example, Admins have all the permissions of Editors; Editors have all the permissions of Writers, and so on.

-Editors are able to create, edit, move, and delete all claims in a discussion, as well as mark claims for review.
+Editors can create, edit, move, and delete all claims in a discussion, as well as mark claims for review.

-Writers have the right to create, move, edit or delete their own claims, as well as link claims in other locations in the discussion.
-Writers can comment on any claims in the discussion, and message the discussion chat.
+Writers have permission to create, move, edit or delete their own claims, as well as link claims in other locations in the discussion.
+Writers can comment on claims in the discussion, and message the discussion chat.

-If a participant in a discussion is also part of a Team that has been invited to a discussion, the higher role is applied.
-For example, if a participant in a discussion has Writer rights and their Team has Editor rights, they have Editor rights.
-For more information about Teams on Kialo, see About Teams.
+If a user in a discussion is also part of a team that has been invited to a discussion, the higher role will be applied.
+For example, if a user in a discussion has the Editor role, and a team they a are part of has the Writer role, they will have Editor permissions.

 How to Adjust Roles

-To the right of each user, their current role is displayed.
-To change a user’s role, open the drop-down menu by clicking their current role, and select their new role.
-Any changes made are saved automatically.
+Each user's current role is displayed to the right of their username.
+To change a user’s role, open the drop-down menu by clicking their existing role, and select their new role.
+Any changes made will be saved automatically.

 Any users invited to a discussion can also change their own role in the discussion to a lower one (for example from Editor to Writer), or revoke their role entirely.
 To do this, follow the same steps as above to open the Invites & Permissions tab, and change your own role to the desired one.
 Note that you can’t revert these changes yourself, so be careful!